Strangulation

 Visit https://www.thehotline.org/get-help/

-TRIGGER WARNING: Graphic description on strangulation
+TRIGGER WARNING: Graphic description on strangulation.

 Strangulation: A Deadly, Overlooked Reality in Domestic Violence